What is Hashimoto’s thyroiditis?

 - rye, which is common in bread and whiskey

-Goitrogens are pollutants that prevent the thyroid from functioning properly.
-If taken in large enough doses, they can aggravate the thyroid and disrupt the production of hormones.
+Goitrogens are substances that prevent the thyroid from functioning properly.
+If taken in large enough doses, they can aggravate the thyroid and disrupt hormone production.

 Goitrogens are most common in cruciferous vegetables such as:

-With the right combination of medication and diet, Hashimoto disease can be a very manageable condition.
+With the right combination of medications, nutrients, and diet, Hashimoto’s thyroiditis can be a very manageable condition.